stephenbwood/scanner-requirements/README.md

 Operator adjustable values should be available through a standard configuration file.

 ## Exposure Modes

-* **Variable**
+#### Variable
-  Uses a floating exposure and color correction values to maintain average brightness and white balance.
+Uses a floating exposure and color correction / backlight adjustment values to maintain average brightness and white balance.

-* **Variable with Lock**
+#### Variable with Lock
-  Same as Variable, but with the option to hold the current exposure/backlight correction values until unlocked.
+Same as Variable, but with the option to hold the current exposure and backlight adjustment / color correction values until unlocked.

-* **Stepped Variable**
+#### Stepped Variable
-  Uses predefined set of exposure/color correction values with corresponding minimum and/or maximum threshold values.
+Uses predefined set of exposure and backlight adjustment / color correction values with corresponding minimum and / or maximum threshold values.

-* **Manual**
+#### Manual
-  Operator defined exposure / color correction.
+Operator defined exposure and backlight adjustment / color correction values.

 ## Output File Types
 * Camera RAW (IIQ)